connexcs/docs/docs/customer/customer.md

 **:material-plus:**: Add new Customers (see [**Create Customers**](https://docs.connexcs.com/customer/customer/#create-customers) below for details.)

-**Bulk Upload**: Upload multiple Customers at the same time, by importing a spreadsheet file into ConnexCS.
+**Bulk Upload**: Upload multiple Customers at the same time, by importing a spreadsheet file (.csv file) into ConnexCS.

 1. Click `Bulk Upload` then `Upload`, find your customer file, and then click **`Open`**.
 2. Right-click on each column to **Map Columns** to appropriate fields.